No time for the full article now? Read the abbreviated version here

 Immediate Backup and Restore of the Entire Data Lake

-A key component of data governance is the ability to restore the service in case of an outage.
-In the world of data lakes, that often also means restoring the service in case the production data got corrupted.
+A key component of data governance is restoring the service in case of an outage.
+In the world of data lakes, that often also means restoring the service in case the production data gets corrupted.

-One option would be to regularly backup the storage.
-The challenges with this approach are that (1) it’s expensive, (2) it’s time-consuming, (3) you can only restore to the point of the backup.
+One option would be to regularly back up the storage.
+The challenges with this approach are that (1) it’s expensive, (2) it’s time-consuming, and (3) you can only restore to the point of the backup.

-Another option would be to adopt an open table format such as Delta table, Hudi or Iceberg.
-Using open table formats, you have a historical audit of all changes per table, and can run operations or query/restore a table at a specific point in time.
-The challenges with this approach would be (1) often you need to restore several tables together across multi table transactions, (2) it’s limited to structured data.
+Another option would be adopting an open table format like Delta table, Hudi or Iceberg.
+Using open table formats, you have a historical audit of all changes per table and can run operations or query/restore a table at a specific point in time.
+The challenges with this approach would be (1) you often need to restore several tables together across multi-table transactions, and (2) it’s limited to structured data.

 Backup And Restore With lakeFS

-Usually, most of the files in a data lake are static, while a smaller subset of objects is added / removed on a regular basis. lakeFS uses a copy-on-write mechanism to avoid data duplication.
+Usually, most of the files in a data lake are static, while a smaller subset of objects is added/removed regularly. lakeFS uses a copy-on-write mechanism to avoid data duplication.
 For example, creating a new branch is a metadata-only operation: no objects are actually copied.
 Only when an object changes does lakeFS create another version of the data in the storage.

-Beyond the storage savings and the performances advantages of this design – This mechanism allows a speedy recovery of historical commits without the need to take multiple snapshots of the lake, since lakeFS deduplicates the objects in the data lake over time.
+Beyond the storage savings and performance advantages of this design, this mechanism allows speedy recovery of historical commits without taking multiple snapshots of the lake since lakeFS deduplicates the objects in the data lake over time.

 lakeFS provides GC (Garbage Collection) functionality, that is branch and repository aware (This is a managed service in lakeFS Cloud).
 This gives a simple ability to control how far back data should be reproducible for different types of data.

-In the example below, production data will be stored (and easily restored) for 7 days while features data only for 3 days.
+In the example below, production data will be stored (and easily restored) for 7 days,, while features data will be stored for only 3 days.

 Some companies require years of historical data for different regulations.
 In those cases, an intelligent policy (deduplication over time and deleting unnecessary files) can have a tremendous impact on your storage cost.